aidan-neel/shulker/README.md

-# double-chest
+# (WIP) double-chest

-to be storage service project
+Overkill project just for learning new technologies

+tech:

+-   Very unpractical use of gRPC
+-   Rust
+-   React